 Her husband didn’t want to sell the business, but he would have to pay out half the value in a divorce settlement.
 Therefore, it was in his best interest to present a low valuation to the court.

-Dennis called on Wipfli partner Tom Copley to provide valuation and litigation support services.
+Dennis called on Wipfli partner Tom Copley to provide litigation support and business valuation services.
 Tom did a site visit to the manufacturing company and worked with its accountant to get the financials and other business background he needed.

 To determine the value, Tom used a market approach and a discounted cash flow (DCF) income approach.
 Under the DCF approach, the value of a company is determined by discounting its future cash flows to current value, based on the perceived risk of investing.
 To determine the DCF, he applied the weighted average cost of capital (WACC), a common method accepted in the courts.